dodcomms/dodserv/README.md

 Login as `root`

-*Note you will not see any writing appear when you type the password*
+*Note you will not see anything appear when you type the password*

 ```
 Debian GNU/Linux 7 debian tty1